givingjar/blog.givingjar.org/_posts/2017-01-04-charity-spotlight-reach-studio-art-center.md

 Alice thought that art shouldn't only be available to those who can pay for it.
 This idea became a dream that she would hold onto for years while she connected with the community to find a studio space at an accessible location where she could offer affordable art classes.

-The first classes were offered in a building close to downtown in 2003.
-It's one large classroom offered art programs for ages ranging from toddlers to adults and using many materials including clay and fiber.
+By 2003, Alice had found a space close to downtown, within reach of thousands of Lansing residents, and started teaching classes.
+The building had one large classroom where all of the original programs were hosted.
+These classes were available to any age&mdash;adults, teens, even toddlers&mdash;and utilized a variety of materials including fiber and clay.

+This one classroom would become the foundation upon which REACH Studio Art Center would be built.

 ![][3]

 ## Today

 In 2013, [REACH][1] expanded into the surrounding five buildings.
-They offer a wealth of [classes][11] to all ages and make sure classes are affordable for anyone who might want to attend.
+They continue to offer a variety of [classes][11] to all ages and make sure classes are affordable to anyone who may wish to attend.

 [Adults][13] can learn a variety of clay, drawing, and painting techniques through the studio's adult clay, _Picture This_, and _Mud &amp; Mug_ classes.
 Similarly, [kids][14] as young as age two can find clay, drawing, and painting classes that fit their skill level.

 The center offers art exploration classes, a K-3 summer school program, and an [open studio][9] for teens.
-REACH also has a Late State Wednesday program to Lansing School District students and programs for [homeschoolers][12].
+The studio also participates in Lansing School District's _Late State Wednesday_ and offers additional programs to [homeschoolers][12].

-The studio also features the works of local artists in their gallery, hosts special events, and participates in a variety of community events.
-Their art truck helps improve exposure to art by traveling to other locations across Lansing.
+REACH also features the works of local artists in their gallery, hosts special events, and participates in a variety of community events.
+Their art truck travels to other locations across Lansing to further improve the community's access to art.

 ![][4]

 ## Big Wins

 REACH's expansion has been a great boon to their mission.
-More classes can be held simultaneously, which means the studio can reach even more people than ever.
-Working with the [Lansing School District][7] has also helped expose art to more kids.
+More classes can be held simultaneously, which means the studio can reach more people than ever.
+Working with the [Lansing School District][7] has also helped expose more kids to art.

-The [Teen Open Studio's][9] _Community Art Projects_ helps teens work with local businesses to create public art exhibits and has had a wonderful impact on the community.
-You've probably even seen some of these [exhibits][8]!
+The [Teen Open Studio's][9] _Community Art Projects_ has also been a great success.
+The studio connects teens with local businesses to create public art exhibits.
+It has had a wonderful impact on the community.
+You've probably even seen some of the [exhibits][8]!

 ## Goals